 Typically when using woven roving, it is alternately layered with chopped strand mat.
 The reason to use mat with roving is because of the knobbiness (bumpiness) of the roving.
 It is hard to adhere another layer of roving or cloth to it.
 There will be many voids left behind if done so.
 It will also be really heavy from the extra resin needed to fill in those voids

 Using woven roving is a great way to build up strength and thickness in a laminate.
 It can be heavy, though.

 Knitted fabric is also a great option in boat building and in the composite industry.
 The most common knitted fabric is DBM 1708.
 The 1708 is a 17 ounce +/-45 bias fabric with a 3/4 ounce chopped strand mat stitched to it.

 Knitted fabric is bundled and stitched together.
 It provides maximum directional strength and wets out fast.
 It saves time in multi-layer layups.
 There is no crimping since the fabric is stitched instead of woven.

-Knitted fabric is compatible with vinyl ester and polyester resins only.
-This is because of the chopped strand mat layer.
+Knitted fabric is compatible with polyester, vinyl ester and epoxy resin.